vEnhance/1802/r23.typ

       (partial p)/(partial z) - (partial r)/(partial x),
       (partial p)/(partial x) - (partial q)/(partial y) ). $
 ]

-#typesig[
-  The curl takes in only a 3D vector field.
+Type signature: The curl takes in only a 3D vector field.
 The curl at each point is a 3D vector (i.e. the curl of a 3D vector field is itself a 3D vector field).
-]

 #tip(title: [Tip: How to memorize curl])[
   In practice, everyone remembers this formula using the following mnemonic: